 Getting a licence

 Just about everyone starting out on the hobby today will want to start with “the book”.
-Foundation Licence Now by Alan Betts gives an excellent grounding in the hobby, and the book carefully explains all of the sections that you’ll need to understand in order to get your licence.
+The Foundation Licence Manual by Alan Betts gives an excellent grounding in the hobby, and the book carefully explains all of the sections that you’ll need to understand in order to get your licence.

-This is essential reading if you’re looking to get your first ham licence.
-It’s an easy read at 32 pages, and makes for a handy reference when you have a licence.
+This is essential reading if you’re looking to get your first ham radio licence. the manual is 40 pages long and makes for a handy reference when you have a licence.
 It covers the syllabus, technical basics, transmitters, receivers, antennas, propagation, licence conditions, operating practices, interference and safety.

 There are subsequent books for the other exam levels: